McArthur-Burney Falls Memorial State Park

 Theresa at McArthur–Burney Falls (Summer) by m01229, CC BY-SA, cropped

-It can get busy between April and October, especially on weekends and public holidays (California Public Holidays).
+It can get very busy between April and October, especially on weekends and public holidays (California Public Holidays).
 The peak months with the highest visitation are from June to August.
-How to avoid the crowds:
+How to avoid the crowds and enjoy a much more pleasant stay at the falls:

 Early / Weekday: